pleiadian53/loinc_predictor2/README.md

 **2. Input data**:

 Training LOINC predictive models requires input training data.
-These data are assumed to have been made available and kept under `<project_dir>/loinc_predictor/data`
+These data are assumed to have been made available and kept under `<project_dir>/loinc_predictor2/data`

-An example dataset sampled from Andromeda specific to the Hepatitis-C cohort is included under:
+An example dataset sampled from a datalake originated from a galaxy far far away (Androdmeda) specific to the Hepatitis-C cohort is included under:

         data/andromeda-pond-hepatitis-c.csv.fake

 Note that due to the limit of file size and the sensitivity of the data, we are unable to host physical copies of certains file directly but instead, a link to physical file on the Amazon S3 bucket is included within these files.
-All the data files suffixed by .fake are such files including the example training data mentioned above.
+All the data files suffixed by .fake are such files including the example training data mentioned above (I currently do not have access to the S3 bucket hosting the original data but you are free to provide your own patient data).

-Data can be curated from subsampling Andromeda datalake.
+Data can be curated from subsampling a given clinical data repository (CDR).
 A few tips on the training data curation.

 It is highly recommended that the training data be prepared based on the disease of interest since there are large and ever-growing number of LOINC codes as more laboratoy tests and standards are introduced to the healthcare system.
 For instannce, a Hepatitis-C cohort